namiri-tech/docs-rdme-ng/docs/HOW-TO GUIDES/get-enabled-for-firs-e-invoicing-with-digitax.md

    * Input your ERP details, and set a decryption code
    * Submit the form to trigger FIRS review and approval for e-invoicing access.

-You can also submit your data on the enablement form on [einvoice.firs.gov.ng/enablement](https://einvoice.firs.gov.ng/enablement) without logging into FIRS e-invoicing portal.
+You can also submit your data on the enablement form on [einvoice.firs.gov.ng/enablement](https://einvoice.firs.gov.ng/enablement) without logging into <Glossary>FIRS</Glossary> e-invoicing portal.

-## Set up a cloud account on DigiTax dashboard
+## Set up a cloud account, and business on DigiTax dashboard

 1. Sign up on [digitax.tech](https://nmr.v2.digitax.tech/)
 2. Create a Nigeria profile